 Trish Hansen heads the Art, architecture and design stream for the Australian Institute for Patient and Family Centred Care.
 Trish is currently the Manager of Public Art and Design with Arts SA, after practising for many years as a Senior Registered Nurse and Manager in hospitals as well as community health settings, establishing initiatives and researching ways for patients and families to inform and drive healthcare, including arts in health.
 Trish considers her background in health ‘a degree in life and humanity’ and is recognised as a social innovator and an advocate for creativity, particularly in relation to art, architecture and design.
 Trish is an Executive member of the Australian Institute of Urban Studies (AIUS) and Director of All Together Now – a not for profit that exists to erase racism in Australia.

-Professor Iedema is the Director for Health Communication at the University of Technology Sydney.
-His target areas of research are clinical incident disclosure, clinical handover communication, infection control and team communication.
+Professor Iedema’s target areas of research are clinical incident disclosure, clinical handover communication, infection control and team communication.
 His team’s national investigation of the disclosure of clinical incidents enabled the Australian Health Ministers Conference in 2008 to endorse incident disclosure and allocate additional research funding to raise understanding of consumers’ experiences of harm resulting from adverse events and errors.
 This latter study, the '100 patient stories project', reached out to patient and family interviewees across 5 Australian state jurisdictions, and produced principles that have since been integrated into the new national Open Disclosure Framework (ACSQHC 2013).
 In partnership with academic colleagues and clinician-investigators, Rick has published close to 200 research publications, including 3 edited books and 2 monographs.
 His latest book is just out with Radcliffe Medical Press UK, titled Visualising Health Care Improvement: Innovation from within.